Rakim: 2007–2009: The Seventh Seal

-2011–present: Fourth studio-album
+2011–present: Reunion with Eric B. and G.O.D.'s Network: Reb7rth

 In 2011, Rakim performed Paid in Full in its entirety at the Blue Note Jazz Club in New York City, in honor of the album's 25th anniversary.
 He was backed by The Roots.

 In 2012, Rakim announced that he and Eric B. would release a 25th anniversary edition of their 1987 album Paid in Full, which would contain new tracks recorded by Eric B. & Rakim, by the end of 2012; Rakim announced he would release a new solo album by the end of 2012.
 He performed at the annual Roots' Picnic in Philadelphia in June.
 In an interview with The Detroit Free Press he announced he was in the studio with Pharrell Williams working on a new album set to be released in 2013, saying the first single will be released before the end of the year.

 On September 24, 2013, he released a collaborative single with DMX entitled "Don't Call Me".

 In 2014, Rakim is featured on the collaborative single with American rock band Linkin Park, titled "Guilty All the Same".
 The song was released on March 6, 2014, by Warner Bros.
 Records as the first single from their sixth studio album, titled The Hunting Party.
 He contributed his rhymes during the bridge for the main version of the song; however, he is not featured on the radio edit of the song.
 The song was officially released on March 7, 2014, for digital download.

 On April 27, 2015, Rakim announced he was working on a new album and planned to release it in the middle or end of 2015.
 He said "This is one of those albums where I can have fun.
 My last album, The Seventh Seal, was somewhat of a conscious album.
 I wanted to make a statement on that album."